-- Dedicated footpaths should be provided to connect the main entrance(s) of the premise(s) to the public footpath network. - Dedicated pedestrian connections should be provided at strategic locations to enable safe and direct access for the pedestrian from the strategic locations to the shop entrance(s), i.e. pedestrian connection between car park and major tenancies. - Some bicycle parking for visitors is recommended to be provided close to the building/premise entrance. - End-of-trip facilities are recommended to be provided to accommodate the needs of staff who ride to work.
+- Dedicated footpaths and pedestrian connections should be provided at strategic locations to enable safe and direct access for the pedestrian from the strategic locations to the shop entrance(s), i.e. pedestrian connection between car park, major tenancies and public footpath networks. - Bicycle parking for visitors is recommended and should be located to the building/premise entrance. - End-of-trip facilities should be provided to accommodate the needs of staff who ride to work.